ipfs/devgrants/open-grants/open-proposal-defluencer.md

 Waiting for fully fonctional IPFS APIs in browser is unproductive as both can be work on in parallel.

 ## Deliverables
-Users can;
+The website users can;
 - Create identities with avatar and name.
 - Follow each others to get updates on new content.
 - Scroll a feed of all the content/comments they and the people they follow created.
-- Live stream or watch other user's streams and chat live with the audience.
+- Live stream or watch other user streams and chat live with the audience.
 - Post videos, micro-blog, photos, articles and comments.

 ## Development Roadmap